Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Abstract

 \section{Abstract}

-Reinforcement learning (RL) with rule-based rewards has demonstrated strong potential in enhancing the reasoning and generalization capabilities of vision-language models (VLMs) and large language models (LLMs), while reducing computational overhead.
-However, its application in medical imaging remains underexplored.
-Existing reinforcement fine-tuning (RFT) approaches in this domain primarily target closed-ended visual question answering (VQA), limiting their applicability to real-world clinical reasoning.
-In contrast, open-ended medical VQA better reflects clinical practice but has received limited attention.
-While some efforts have sought to unify both formats via semantically guided RL, we observe that model-based semantic rewards often suffer from reward collapse, where responses with significant semantic differences receive similar scores.
-To address this, we propose \textbf{ARMed} (Adaptive Reinforcement for Medical Reasoning), a novel RL framework for open-ended medical VQA.
-ARMed first incorporates domain knowledge through supervised fine-tuning (SFT) on chain-of-thought data, then applies reinforcement learning with textual correctness and adaptive semantic rewards to enhance reasoning quality.
-We evaluate ARMed on six challenging medical VQA benchmarks.
-Results show that ARMed consistently boosts both accuracy and generalization, achieving a 32.64\% improvement on in-domain tasks and an 11.65\% gain on out-of-domain benchmarks.
-These results highlight the critical role of reward discriminability in medical RL and the promise of semantically guided rewards for enabling robust and clinically meaningful multimodal reasoning.
+Reinforcement learning (RL) with rule-based reward functions has recently shown great promise in enhancing the reasoning depth and generalization ability of vision-language models (VLMs), while maintaining computational efficiency.
+In spite of these advances, its adoption in medical imaging remains limited.
+Current reinforcement fine-tuning (RFT) efforts in this field mainly focus on closed-ended visual question answering (VQA), restricting their applicability to realistic clinical reasoning.
+However, open-ended medical VQA better mirrors clinical diagnostic workflows but remains underexplored.
+Although several studies have attempted to bridge the two formats through semantically guided RL, model-driven semantic rewards often suffer from reward collapse, where responses with distinct semantics yield nearly identical scores.
+To overcome this limitation, we introduce Adaptive Reinforcement for Medical Reasoning (ARMed), a novel RL framework tailored for open-ended medical VQA.
+ARMed first injects domain expertise through supervised fine-tuning (SFT) on chain-of-thought annotations, followed by reinforcement optimization using textual correctness and adaptive semantic rewards to refine reasoning consistency and factual accuracy.
+Extensive experiments on six challenging medical VQA benchmarks demonstrate that ARMed substantially improves both accuracy and generalization.
+These findings underscore the importance of reward discriminability in medical RL and highlight the potential of adaptive semantic rewards for building robust, clinically reliable multimodal reasoning systems.